Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability: Introduction

+To obtain our data structure, we build on the reachability data structure of Ben Avraham et al.~\cite{avraham2015faster}, augmented by two crucial insights: How to incorporate a chunk of $k$ updates faster than $k$ single updates, and how to succinctly store reachability information for $k$ distinguished nodes in the grid (coined \emph{terminals}, which correspond to the updates of the next chunk) in the data structure.
+The latter is given by a surprisingly succinct characterization of reachability of terminals in a grid graph (see Corollary~\ref{cor:reachlabels}), which is the key technical contribution for the algorithm.

-We give a short overview of this algorithm.
-Start with the block $[n] \times [n]$ corresponding to the matrix $M$.
+Let us give a more detailed overview of our algorithm and its main ingredients.
+Start with a \emph{block} $[n] \times [n]$ corresponding to the matrix $M$.
 Repeatedly split every block horizontally in the middle, and then split every block vertically in the middle, until we end up with constant-size blocks.
-We call all the blocks considered during this process (not just the constant-size blocks!) the ``canonical'' blocks, see Figure \vref{fig:canonical_blocks}.
+We call all the blocks considered during this process (not just the constant-size blocks!) the ``canonical'' blocks, see the figure to the right.
 Ben Avraham et al.~\cite{avraham2015faster} showed that one can store for each canonical block of sidelength $s$ reachability information for each pair of boundary nodes, succinctly represented using only $\tOh(s)$ bits of space, and efficiently computable in time $\tOh(s)$ from the information of the two canonical child-blocks.
 In particular, over all blocks this information can be maintained in time $\tOh(n)$ per update $u_i$.

-We extend their algorithm to show that given $k$ updates $u_1,\ldots,u_k$, we can directly compute the reachability information after all $k$ updates in time $\tOh(n \sqrt{k})$.
-To understand this better, observe that each update \enquote{touches} roughly $2 \cdot \log n$ blocks -- all those that contain the node which is activated or deactivated.
+\emph{Ingredient 1: Batched updates.} The first insight is that we can compute the reachability after a given chunk of $k$ updates $u_1,\ldots, u_k$ faster than $\tOh(nk)$: Intuitively, each update \enquote{touches} roughly $2 \log n$ blocks -- all those that contain the node which is activated or deactivated.
 Our approach now uses that among the canonical blocks containing an update, the large blocks must be shared by many updates.
-More concretely, instead of recomputing the reachability information of the large blocks at the top of the hierarchy $k$ times, we perform those updates jointly and thus avoid the runtime of $k$ explicit updates of large blocks.
-This result then allows us to split the updates $u_1,\ldots,u_U$ into \emph{chunks} of size $k = \tOh(n^{2/3})$ and compute the above reachability information for all startpoints of chunks in total time $\tOh( \tfrac U k \cdot n \sqrt{k} ) = \tOh( U \cdot n^{2/3} )$.
+Specifically, instead of recomputing the reachability information of the large blocks at the top of the hierarchy $k$ times, we perform those updates jointly and thus avoid the runtime of $k$ explicit updates of large blocks.
+A careful tradeoff yields an update time of $\tOh(n\sqrt{k} + k)$.